-Many Christmas events are outdoors, so a great item to take is a hot beverage!
+Many Christmas events are outdoors, so taking a hot beverage is a great idea!
 I’m a fan of the Libre Tea on-the-go tea diffuser.
 This nifty glass and poly tea diffuser lets you use your own loose-leaf teas, without the mess of a separate strainer.

-Christmas Countdown – Books, and Music, and More!
+Christmas Countdown Activities – Books, Music, and More!

-We read a lot of Christmas books, but one that we save until Christmas even is The Christmas Story According to Luke.
-It’s the actual Bible scriptures with illustrations and a perfect, calming routine for Christmas Eve or Christmas Day!
+We read a lot of Christmas books, but one we save until Christmas Eve is The Christmas Story According to Luke.
+It’s the actual Bible scripture story with illustrations.
+It’s a perfect, calming routine for Christmas Eve or Christmas Day!

 Take a break from books to retell the Christmas story with vivid felt story pieces from Betty Lukens.
 These pre-cut felt story sets are ready to use immediately!
 Tell and retell the birth of Christ from various perspectives.
 Sometimes I focus on Mary and Joseph, sometimes on the shepherds… Kids can place the pictures onto the felt storyboard themselves.